 - Eat a heart-healthy diet, exercise, stop smoking (if you smoke), and reduce your stress.
 Doing these things will help lower your chances of having a blocked artery again.

-- If you are taking medicines for high blood pressure or diabetes, take them as your doctor has asked you to.
+- If you are taking medicines for high blood pressure or diabetes, take them as you have been told to take them.

 When to Call the Doctor